Fall Home Maintenance Checklist

 Keep the warm air inside and the cold air outside by checking to ensure that the weatherstripping around your doors is in good shape.
-Repair or replace aging or damaged weatherstripping.
+Repair or replace damaged caulk or weatherstripping.
 Even small gaps can bring in a good amount of cold air.
-Installing door sweeps can also prevent chills from entering the home through the slim space beneath the door.
-If you have older windows in your home, you may want to consider covering them with plastic insulation.
-The process takes about ten minutes, a pair of scissors and a hair dryer and can keep you feeling cozy all winter long.
+Installing door sweeps in your home this fall can also prevent chills from entering the home through the slim space beneath the door.
+If you have older windows in your home, you may want to consider picking up a window insulation kit and covering them with plastic insulation.
+The process takes about ten minutes, a pair of scissors, and a hairdryer and can keep you feeling cozy all winter long.

 Drain the Hose and Shut off the Water Line